 Books, Films, and More about Jewish Art, Culture, and History

-Ours is a scholarly reference library holding about 65,000 items.
-Alongside primary sources and research literature on Jewish history, culture, art, religion, and philosophy, our library also includes historical magazines, current periodicals, and audiovisual media.
+Our library is a scholarly reference library holding about 65,000 items.
+Alongside primary sources and research literature on Jewish history, culture, art, religion, and philosophy, the library also includes historical magazines, current periodicals, and audiovisual media.
 You can search our holdings online in our library catalog (OPAC) and view the items in the reading room.
 (More information and opening hours on our website.)

 From the First Acquisitions to the Public Museum Library